aabdurrouf/piXedfit/docs/source/manage_filters.rst

 Add filter
 ----------
-We can also add a new filter transmission function using the following script.
+We can also add a new filter transmission using :func:`add_filter` function.

 	.. code-block:: python